OpenVidu/openvidu/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
+IMPORTANT!!!
+IMPORTANT!!!
+IMPORTANT!!!
+IMPORTANT!!!
+YOU SHOULD NEVER DELETE THE CONTENT OF THIS TEMPLATE WHEN OPENING AN ISSUE.
+IF YOUR QUESTION DOES NOT FIT THE TEMPLATE THEN IT MOST PROBABLY BELONGS TO OPENVIDU FORUM (https://openvidu.discourse.group/)

 Hi!
 First of all, welcome to OpenVidu issue tracker.
 Please, carefully read the two points below before opening a new issue:

 1. Is your question really a bug?
 In other words: did you actually get an unexpected behavior from OpenVidu platform?
-If you are not sure about the answer or you just want support for a particular use case, you can post a new question in our official Google Group forum (https://groups.google.com/forum/#!forum/openvidu).
+If you are not sure about the answer or you just want support for a particular use case, you can post a new question in our official Discourse Forum (https://openvidu.discourse.group/).
 OpenVidu community or a team's member will reply ASAP.

 2. If your question is undoubtedly a bug, check that there's no other issue (opened or closed) talking about it.
 Your question may have already been answered!
 If you cannot find anything useful, please fill the report below.
 -->